ZainMunir/VRTutorialKit/README.md

 [SceneAttribute](https://assetstore.unity.com/packages/tools/utilities/scene-attribute-reference-scenes-in-inspector-316227)

-- Import the Asset
-- Create an .asmdef file in the directory
-- Add the .asmdef as a dependency in `Runtime/ecda.vrtutorialkit.asmdef` via the inspector
+- v1.0 is copied with slight modifications into the package, in accordance with the license it offers